hso-nn/crm-sdk/README.md

 ## BETA

-This library is in beta now and will be used in internal project first.
+This library is in beta.

 ## Table of contents